mziembinski/JavaScript-Ecosystem/README.md

 > as for 05.05.2017

+> still work in progress

+> main todos at the end

 ## Introduction

 The influential post [How it feels to learn JavaScript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f "How it feels to learn JavaScript in 2016